 You may wish to see an unusual church in Ascoli Piceno with a fine coat of arms of Pope Clement XI or other coats of arms in Urbino, his hometown or an etching by Filippo Juvarra showing his coat of arms in SS.
 Apostoli.

-This imposing coat of arms celebrates the opening of a new entrance to the bakery (panetteria) of Palazzo del Quirinale and some works at the foundation of this building; it is somewhat excessive in relation to the achievement it celebrates; in the second half of the XVIIIth century the art in the Papal State oscillated between the repetition of patterns developed in the previous century and the first attempts to move away from them; Pope Clement XIV and Pope Pius VI filled Museo Pio-Clementino (the initial section of today's Vatican Museum) with many of their coats of arms and decorated it with their heraldic symbols; the image you see in the background of this page shows a wind blowing on some flowers, the heraldic symbol of Pope Pius VI (more on this topic in a separate page).
+This imposing coat of arms celebrates the opening of a new entrance to the bakery (panetteria) of Palazzo del Quirinale and some works at the foundation of this building; it is somewhat excessive in relation to the achievement it celebrates; in the second half of the XVIIIth century the art in the Papal State oscillated between the repetition of patterns developed in the previous century and the first attempts to move away from them; Pope Clement XIV and Pope Pius VI filled Museo Pio-Clementino (a section of today's Musei Vaticani) with many of their coats of arms and decorated it with their heraldic symbols; the image you see in the background of this page shows a wind blowing on some lilies, the heraldic symbol of Pope Pius VI (more on this topic in a separate page).

 XVIIth century patterns were eventually abandoned during the pontificate of Pope Pius VII in favour of a neater design; the depth of the relief was lowered; wings, heads of angels and hidden masks were taken away.
-However there are also other coats of arms of this pope which were designed following traditional patterns.
+However there are also other coats of arms of this Pope, e.g. at Spoleto which were designed following traditional patterns.